 As a stark juxtaposition to this ambience, Gallo sequenced a mechanized rhythm section with keyboards and samples derived from other works to build a dramatic contrast.
 It ultimately fades back into the otherworldly, drone-like atmosphere with just the looped didgeridoo fed into the H3000.
 A moment of Zen in a world of chaos.

 once it began, we knew the end was near

 Collective inspiration is a tremendous driving force in creating new music when the members are focused on the same goal.
 But the source of this inspiration can be more costly to one member than others.

 Gallo reflects on this cost, “The lyrical content carried too much weight for me to bear emotionally.
 I just couldn’t imagine writing about sad and painful experiences continuously.
 It reached a tipping point where I had to move on.”

 But arguably most band members drift apart naturally over time whether it’s due to boredom, conflict or other pursuits.
 And this can affect the way they work creatively.

 Sempsey observes, “It seems odd in retrospect that as aspects of our work became more intimate and integrated, the band seemed to be disintegrating at the same time.”

 Also, the productions were painstakingly long and operationally inefficient.
 The enormous consumption of time meticulously crafting the music simply was unsustainable.
-In many ways, our musical vision far exceeded the capabilities of our studio AND our patience.
+In many ways, their musical vision far exceeded the capabilities of the studio AND their patience.